-The proposed FPL 3b is available for a 50-day public review and comment period beginning November 16, 2020.
-The deadline for submitting public comments on the proposed FPL 3b is 11:59 MT January 5, 2021.
-During this time frame, the RESTORE Council is providing an overview of the proposed FPL 3b via live public webinars.
-The schedule is provided on its website.
-The public can provide feedback using one of the following options:
+Draft FPL 3b was available for a 50-day public review and comment period beginning November 16, 2020 and ending at 11:59 MT January 5, 2021.
+During this time frame, the RESTORE Council (Council) provided an overview of the proposed FPL 3b via live public webinars, per the schedule that was provided on the Council's website.
+The public was able to provide feedback during the public comment period, both verbally and in writing during the public webinars, by email, and via the online Planning, Environment and Public Comment (PEPC) site.